> Academics > Course

 MAST 6354 (3-3-0) Collegiate Ministry Strategies

 This is a survey class designed to help students learn how to develop a strategic ministry to collegians.
 This course will include a review of the characteristics and developmental aspects of college students.
 Students will study the practical skills needed for providing age-appropriate learning experiences and activities for college students in the church and community.
 The course will also include a study of the philosophy, audience, and principles of effective collegiate ministry in the local church and through campus ministries.
 Special attention will be given to the role and work of the college minister and his/her work in enlisting and developing lay leaders for ministry with college students.
 It will also explore ways college students can be integrated into the overall ministry of the local church.
-Online.
+Summer, Online.

 MAST 6356 (3-3-0) Developing Student Ministry Lay Leaders (S-L)